Pineapple-Geek/PS4-PKG-Sender-Test/README.md

 - Replace the `files` folder with a symlink pointing to where the PKGs you want available are.

-### Symlink pointing

-To create a symlink pointing, you just have to be at the root of the project in the docker console and enter this command:

-`ln -s /path/to/pkg files`

 ## Run

 `docker-compose -f /path/to/docker-compose.yml up`